*This post may contain affiliate links. Please read the full disclosure here.

 6. Meal Prep to reduce stress

 Not only does this save you time, but also saves you money.
-Because you have planned your meals for the week, you limit the ingredients you buy.
-Try PlateJoy free for 10 days and see how well meal planning works for your family.
-They only cost $8 a month and help busy parents cook healthy meals for their picky eaters.
+Since you have planned your meals for the week, you limit the ingredients you buy.
+There’s fewer takeaways and impulse buys when you choose to meal plan.

 7. Avoid pre-cuts